prithvish-doshi-17/MyDollarBot-BOTGo/README.md

 ```
 Follow the instructions on screen and choose a name for your bot.
 After this, select a username for your bot that ends with "bot".

-4. BotFather will now confirm the creation of your bot and provide a TOKEN to access the HTTP API - copy and save this token for future use.
+4. BotFather will now confirm the creation of your bot and provide a TOKEN to access the HTTP API - copy and save this token for future use and update this token in the user.properties file to connect this project to the telegram bot.

 5. In the directory where this repo has been cloned, please run the below command to execute a bash script to run the Telegram Bot:
 ```